 - Meet some of the long-term residents in the neighbourhood and learn about its history

-- The idea of a neighbourhood block party is to bring people together; invite some neighbours to help out with the planning
+- The idea of a neighbourhood block party is to bring people together, so why not invite some neighbours to help out with the planning?

-- Figure out a location.
-If you choose to host it on the street, or in a park or alley, you will need a Special Events application form.
-Contact Dari Lang at 403-948-8804, ext.
-8864 for more information.
+- Find a location.
+If you choose to host it on the street, or in a park or alley, you will need to complete a Neighbourhood Block Party Application form.
+Contact Community Development at 403-948-8800 for more information.